sebsonic2o/syndicate/README.md

 6. create pull request on github from feature-branch to test-master
 7. wait for another member of the team to merge pull request

+## ENV File

+Remember to re-create your .env file locally otherwise you will not be able to access firebase.

+* create a .env file "touch .env" - in the root of the project
+* add the line FIREBASE_URL=https://your-firebase-url.firebaseio.com/

 ![Our Schema](schema.png)